Monday I celebrated my strangest birthday ever!

 - One more thing – how many of you appears in your friends sex fantasies – Or how many of you know you do?
 Well I didn’t until I received this one from a my dear gay friend: Masser af Tillykke. .
 Savner dig.
 The Greatest DILF of all…

 - Another surprise.
-Some of the things you leave behind when you move to another part of the world. is you business network.
+Some of the things you leave behind when you move to another part of the world is you business network.
 I feel I’m pretty good to staying in touch.
-Still it warmed away when an old business friend I haven’t been in touch with for a very long time writes: Hej Thomas.
-Tillykke med dagen – alt for længe siden vi har sludret – in all it¨s simplicity a text like this means a lot.
+Still it warmed my heart when an old business friend I haven’t been in touch with for a very long time writes: Hej Thomas.
+Tillykke med dagen – alt for længe siden vi har sludret – in all it’s simplicity a text like this means a lot.
 It shows that you’re not completely forgotten.

 - I have to highlight two groups of messages.